-The CCHC LGBT2SQ+ Newcomer Drop-in is a social support group that is designed to make connections in a positive, inclusive space, through community engaging and arts based programming.
+The CCHC LGBTQ+ Newcomer Drop-in is a social support group that is designed to make connections in a positive, inclusive space, through community engaging and arts based programming.

 The group meets every second and last Monday of the month, 5:30pm to 7:30pm, year round.

-The drop-in welcomes newcomers to Canada who identify with being part of the LGBT2SQ+ community.
+The drop-in welcomes newcomers to Canada who identify with being part of the LGBTQ+ community.

 The staff facilitators of the group refer participants to resources related to immigration and community health.